ncatlab/nlab-content/pages/17933.md

 $$

-Moreover there is no non-trivial triple overlap, hence no cocycle condition that our transition function it to satisfy.
+Moreover there is no non-trivial triple overlap, hence no cocycle condition that our transition function is to satisfy.

 In conclusion, [[Cech cohomology]] and the [[clutching construction]] jointly now say that $SU(2)$-instantons are classified by maps